onlinehub0808/-smart-contract-best-practices/src/06-SoftwareEngineering.md

 The approach we advocate is to "prepare for failure".
 It is impossible to know in advance whether your code is secure.
 However, you can architect your contracts in a way that allows them to fail gracefully, and with minimal damage.
 This section presents a variety of techniques that will help you prepare for failure.

 Note: There's always a risk when you add a new component to your system.
-A badly designed failsafe could itself become a vulnerability.
-Be thoughtful about each technique you add to your contracts, and consider carefully how they work together to create a robust system.
+A badly designed failsafe could itself become a vulnerability - as can the interaction between a number of well designed failsafes.
+Be thoughtful about each technique you use in your contracts, and consider carefully how they work together to create a robust system.

 ### Upgrading Broken Contracts

 Code will need to be changed if errors are discovered or if improvements need to be made.
-It is no good to discover a bug, but have no way to deal with it!
+It is no good to discover a bug, but have no way to deal with it.

 Designing an effective upgrade system for smart contracts is an area of active research, and we won't be able to cover all of the complications in this document.
 However, there are two basic approaches that are most commonly used.
 The simpler of the two is to have a registry contract that holds the address of the latest version of the contract.
 A more seamless approach for contract users is to have a contract that forwards calls and data onto the latest version of the contract.